AAPythonCode/AI-Keys/README.md

 > The "gerber file uploader" should look like something similar or exactly like this:
 >
 > <img width="822" height="140" alt="Screenshot 2026-06-09 at 10 54 21 AM" src="https://github.com/user-attachments/assets/d45b8928-c98f-4327-84a0-f5eb3a830705" />

-> [!WARNING]
+>
-> The case file, however, contains an STL and a STEP file, so please unzip it.
+> ### The case's zip file, however, contains an STL and a STEP file, so please unzip it.